gorenburg/ng-i18n-tools/readme.md

 ## Prerequisites

-Use `@@appComponentHelloTitle`-like id keys with all your localization - this will allow you to manage locale keys with ease and use this page to maintain them quickly.
+Use [id-like keys](https://angular.io/guide/i18n-optional-manage-marked-text) (`@@appComponentHelloTitle`) with all your locale strings - this will allow you to manage and sync translation keys with ease.

 ## Installation